plumed/plumed2/user-doc/Installation.md

 </div>
 <div class="modal-body">
 <p>The <code>--enable-molfile-plugins</code> flag ensures that PLUMED is linked with VMD plugins.
 If PLUMED is configured with this flag you will thus be able to
 read many more trajectory formats for analysis with plumed driver.
-This option is thus enabled by deafult so including the <code>--enable-molfile-plugins</code> flag
+The PLUMED source code only contains VMD plugins for a small number of trajectory formats (dcd, gromacs files, pdb and amber files)
+If you use the the <code>--enable-molfile-plugins</code> flag, however, you can read all the types of trajectory file that VMD can read.
-is not strictly necessary.
-Furthermore, PLUMED includes the molfile sourcecode and you thus do not need to link to an external library.
-If, however, you wish to use your own version of the mofile plugins you can get them by downloading the SOURCE of VMD.
+You may, therefore, wish to use your own version of the mofile plugins so as to be able to deal with more types of trajectory file.
+If you wish to do so you can get the molfile plugins by downloading the SOURCE of VMD.
 This sourcecode contains a plugins directory.
 You will need to adapt the build.sh script within this directory and then compile the code within the directory.
 Once this process is completed you should get the molfile plugins compiled as a static library called <code>libmolfile_plugin.a</code>.
 The location of this library, the <code>libmolfile_plugin.h</code> and the <code>molfile_plugin.h</code> include files will then need to be passed to configure using a command similar to:</p>